d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   native built-ins, and can find and jump to their definitions in C when the user has the SWI-Prolog sources checked out locally.

+  User Option: sweeprolog-swipl-sources
+        Location of the SWI-Prolog source code root directory.

   The way Sweep locates the SWI-Prolog sources depends on the user option `sweeprolog-swipl-sources'.
-When customized to a string, it is taken to be the path to the root directory of the SWI-Prolog source code.
-If instead `sweeprolog-swipl-sources' is set to `t' (the default), Sweep will try to locate a local checkout of the SWI-Prolog sources automatically among known project root directories provided by Emacs’s built-in `project-known-project-roots' from `project.el' (see [Projects] in the Emacs manual for more information about `project.el' projects).
-Lastly, setting `sweeprolog-swipl-sources' to `nil' disables searching for definitions of native built-ins.
+Setting it to `nil' disables searching for definitions of native built-ins altogether.
+To point Sweep to the root directory of the SWI-Prolog source code, set `sweeprolog-swipl-sources' to the name of that directory.
+Any non-`nil' non-string value says to try and locate a checkout of the SWI-Prolog sources among known project root directories (Sweep consults Emacs’s built-in `project-known-project-roots' to find your project roots, see also [Projects] in the Emacs manual).

-  With `sweeprolog-swipl-sources' set, the provided commands for finding predicate definitions operate seamlessly on native built-ins to display their C definitions in `c-mode' buffers (see [the Emacs CC Mode manual] for information about working with C code in Emacs).
+  With `sweeprolog-swipl-sources' set, the provided commands for finding predicate definitions operate seamlessly on native built-ins to display their C definitions.
 These commands include:
   • `M-x sweeprolog-find-predicate',
-  • `M-.' (`xref-find-definitions') in `sweeprolog-mode' buffers (see [Definitions and References]), and
+  • `M-.' (`xref-find-definitions') in `sweeprolog-mode' buffers ([Definitions and References]), and
-  • `s' (`help-view-source') in the `*Help*' buffer produced by `M-x sweeprolog-describe-predicate' (see [Prolog Help]).
+  • `s' (`help-view-source') in the `*Help*' buffer produced by `M-x sweeprolog-describe-predicate' ([Prolog Help]).

 [Projects] <info:emacs#Projects>

-[the Emacs CC Mode manual] <info:ccmode#Top>

 [Definitions and References] See section Definitions and References

 [Prolog Help] See section Prolog Help

-Quick access to sweep commands ══════════════════════════════
+Quick Access to Sweep Commands ══════════════════════════════

-  Sweep defines a keymap called `sweeprolog-prefix-map' which provides keybinding for several useful Sweep commands.
+  Sweep defines a keymap called `sweeprolog-prefix-map' that provides global keybindings for several useful Sweep commands.
 By default, `sweeprolog-prefix-map' itself is not bound to any key.
-To bind it globally to a prefix key, e.g. `C-c p', use:
+To bind it to `C-c p', add the following to your Emacs configuration:

   ┌────
   │ (keymap-global-set "C-c p" 'sweeprolog-prefix-map) └────

-  As an example, with the above binding the Sweep top-level can be accessed from anywhere with `C-c p t', which invokes the command `sweeprolog-top-level'.
+  `C-c p' is the recommended binding for `sweeprolog-prefix-map', but you’re free to pick any key sequence you like.
+As an example, with the above binding you can access the Sweep top-level from anywhere with `C-c p t'.

-  The full list of keybindings in `sweeprolog-prefix-map' is given
+  The full list of keybindings in `sweeprolog-prefix-map', assuming the recommended key binding, is given below:
-  below:

-  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-   Key    Command                                 Documentation
-  ────────────────────────────────────────────────────────────────────────────────────
-   `B'    `sweeprolog-list-breakpoints'           [Breakpoint Menu]
-   `F'    `sweeprolog-set-prolog-flag'            [Setting Prolog Flags]
+  Key: C-c p m (sweeprolog-find-module)
+        See [Finding Prolog Code].
+  Key: C-c p p (sweeprolog-find-predicate)
+        See [Finding Prolog Code].
+  Key: C-c p t (sweeprolog-top-level)
+        See [The Prolog Top-Level].
+  Key: C-c p q (sweeprolog-top-level-send-goal)
+        See [Sending Goals to the Top-level].
+  Key: C-c p l (sweeprolog-load-buffer)
+        See [Loading Buffers].
+  Key: C-c p & (sweeprolog-async-goal)
+        See [Executing Prolog Asynchronously].
+  Key: C-c p B (sweeprolog-list-breakpoints)
+        See [Breakpoint Menu].
+  Key: C-c p P (sweeprolog-pack-install)
-   `P'    `sweeprolog-pack-install'               [Installing Prolog packages]
+        See [Installing Prolog Packages].
+  Key: C-c p R (sweeprolog-restart)
+        See [Prolog Initialization and Cleanup].
+  Key: C-c p F (sweeprolog-set-prolog-flag)
+        See [Setting Prolog Flags].
+  Key: C-c p T (sweeprolog-list-top-levels)
-   `R'    `sweeprolog-restart'                    [Prolog Initialization and Cleanup] `T'    `sweeprolog-list-top-levels'            [The Top-level Menu Buffer]
+        See [The Top-level Menu buffer].
+  Key: C-c p X (sweeprolog-xref-project-source-files)
-   `X'    `sweeprolog-xref-project-source-files'  [Definitions and References]
+        See [Definitions and References].
+  Key: C-c p h m (sweeprolog-describe-module)
+        See [Prolog Help].
+  Key: C-c p h p (sweeprolog-describe-predicate)
+        See [Prolog Help].
+  Key: C-c p h e (sweeprolog-view-messages)
-   `e'    `sweeprolog-view-messages'              [Examining Prolog Messages]
+        See [Examining Prolog Messages].
-   `h p'  `sweeprolog-describe-predicate'         [Prolog Help]
-   `h m'  `sweeprolog-describe-module'            [Prolog Help]
-   `l'    `sweeprolog-load-buffer'                [Loading Buffers]
-   `m'    `sweeprolog-find-module'                [Finding Prolog Code]
+  Key: C-c p h n (sweeprolog-view-news)
+        See [Discovering Sweep].

-   `p'    `sweeprolog-find-predicate'             [Finding Prolog Code]
+[Finding Prolog Code] See section Finding Prolog Code

+[The Prolog Top-Level] See section The Prolog Top-Level

-   `q'    `sweeprolog-top-level-send-goal'        [Sending Goals to the Top-level]
+[Sending Goals to the Top-level] See section Sending Goals to the Top-level

-   `t'    `sweeprolog-top-level'                  [The Prolog Top-level]
+[Loading Buffers] See section Loading Buffers

-   `&'    `sweeprolog-async-goal'                 [Executing Prolog Asynchronously]
+[Executing Prolog Asynchronously] See section Executing Prolog Asynchronously
-  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 [Breakpoint Menu] See section Breakpoint Menu

-[Setting Prolog Flags] See section Setting Prolog flags

-[Installing Prolog packages] See section Installing Prolog packages
+[Installing Prolog Packages] See section Installing Prolog Packages

 [Prolog Initialization and Cleanup] See section Prolog Initialization and Cleanup

+[Setting Prolog Flags] See section Setting Prolog Flags

-[The Top-level Menu Buffer] See section The Top-level Menu buffer
+[The Top-level Menu buffer] See section The Top-level Menu buffer

 [Definitions and References] See section Definitions and References

-[Examining Prolog Messages] See section Examining Prolog messages

 [Prolog Help] See section Prolog Help

-[Prolog Help] See section Prolog Help
+[Examining Prolog Messages] See section Examining Prolog Messages

-[Loading Buffers] See section Loading Buffers
+[Discovering Sweep] See section Discovering Sweep

-[Finding Prolog Code] See section Finding Prolog Code

-[Finding Prolog Code] See section Finding Prolog Code

-[Sending Goals to the Top-level] See section Sending Goals to the Top-level

-[The Prolog Top-level] See section The Prolog Top-Level

-[Executing Prolog Asynchronously] See section Executing Prolog Asynchronously

-Examining Prolog messages
+Examining Prolog Messages
 ═════════════════════════

-  Messages emitted by the embedded Prolog are redirected by Sweep to a dedicated Emacs buffer.
+  Sweep redirects messages that the embedded Prolog runtime emits to a dedicated Emacs buffer.
 By default, the Sweep messages buffer is named `*sweep Messages*'.
-To instruct Sweep to use another buffer name instead, type `M-x customize-option RET sweeprolog-messages-buffer-name RET' and set the option to a suitable value.
+To instruct Sweep to use another buffer name instead, customize the user option `sweeprolog-messages-buffer-name' to a suitable value.

-  The Sweep messages buffer uses the minor mode `compilation-minor-mode', which allows for jumping to source locations indicated in errors and warning directly from the corresponding message in the Sweep messages buffer.
-For more information about the features enabled by `compilation-minor-mode', see [Compilation Mode in the Emacs manual].
+  The Sweep messages buffer enables the minor mode `compilation-minor-mode' ([Compilation Mode]).
+This let’s you jump to source locations that appear in errors and warning by clicking on them.

+  Command: sweeprolog-view-messages
+        Display the Sweep messages buffer.

-  Sweep includes the command `sweeprolog-view-messages' for quickly switching to the Sweep messages buffer.
-This command is bound by default in `sweeprolog-prefix-map' to the `e' key (see Quick access to sweep commands).
+  You can use the command `sweeprolog-view-messages' to display the Sweep messages buffer.
+This command is bound to `h e' in `sweeprolog-prefix-map' ([Quick Access to Sweep Commands]).

-[Compilation Mode in the Emacs manual] <info:emacs#Compilation Mode>
+[Compilation Mode] <info:emacs#Compilation Mode>

+[Quick Access to Sweep Commands] See section Quick Access to Sweep Commands

-Setting Prolog flags
+Setting Prolog Flags
 ════════════════════

+  SWI-Prolog has a set of /flags/ that let you examine and configure the Prolog execution runtime.
+You can set Prolog flags from Emacs directly with the following command:

+  Command: sweeprolog-set-prolog-flag
+        Set the value of a Prolog flag.

-  The command `M-x sweeprolog-set-prolog-flag' can be used to interactively configure the embedded Prolog execution environment by changing the values of Prolog flags.
-This command first prompts the user for a Prolog flag to set, with completion candidates annotated with their current values as Prolog flags, and then prompts for a string that will be read as a Prolog term and set as the value of the chosen flag.
-For more information on Prolog flags in SWI-Prolog see [Environment Control in the SWI-Prolog manual].
+  This command let’s you interactively configure the embedded Prolog execution environment by changing the values of Prolog flags.
+It prompts you for a Prolog flag, with completion candidates annotated with their current values.
+Then, it prompts again for a Prolog term and sets the flag’s value to that term.

+  For more information about Prolog flags in SWI-Prolog, see [Environment Control in the SWI-Prolog manual].

   As an example, the Prolog flag `double_quotes' controls the